rflandau/gwcli/CONTRIBUTING.md

 `Reset() error` is called by Mother *after* `Done()` returns true.
 It resets the child to a clean state so it can be called again later.

-`SetArgs([]string) (string, []tea.Cmd, error)` sets fields in the child that manipulate its next run.
+`SetArgs(*pflag.FlagSet, []string) (string, []tea.Cmd, error)` sets fields in the child that manipulate its next run.
 It is called when Mother *first enters handoff mode* for a child.
+It provides the flagset this action inherited from its ancestors as well as all tokens remaining *after* the action invocation.
+The former is likely to be unused (but provided just in case) and the former is pre-split by shlex (shell-splitting rules).
 It returns, respectively: the reason this argument set is invalid (or ""), tea.Cmds the child needs run on startup (eg: right now), errors outside of the users control.
-The startup Cmds somewhat take the place of tea.Model.Init().
+The startup Cmd somewhat takes the place of tea.Model.Init().

 ```mermaid
 flowchart